-1. Enjoy a sunset at El Saler
+1. Enjoy spring in Valencia with the sunset at El Saler

-The town of El Saler is one of the most visited towns around Valencia
+First on this list is the town of El Saler is one of the most visited towns around Valencia

 because of the number of people passing to the Albufera in search of a boat